Leiden University

 The academic year is divided into 2 semesters.

-• Fall semester runs from late August to mid-January.
+- Fall semester runs from late August to mid-January.
 It may be possible for students to complete the Fall semester in December, depending on courses offered.
 Speak with the exchange advisor for more information.

-• Spring semester runs from mid-January to early June.
+- Spring semester runs from mid-January to early June.

-1. Costs
+Costs

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.

 It is recommended that students budget €900-€1400 per month to pay for accommodation and living expenses.
-Cost of living estimates can be found online
+Cost of living estimates can be found online.

-2. Funding
+Funding

-Since you remain a degree seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.
+Did you know that you can take your UCalgary funding with you on exchange?
+Since you remain a degree seeking student at UCalgary while on exchange, you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.

 Our office administers several awards, including the Global Access Fund (based on a funding-first model where students apply prior to committing to a global learning program) and the Global Learning Award (students apply after being accepted to a global learning program; the amount varies year-to-year as the money is split among chosen recipients).
 Students may only receive these awards once.
 Please see the funding page, linked below, for more information.